neurord/ShapeShifter/README.md

 shape_shifter will accept .swc or .p morphology files for morphology conversion.
 Morphology files (.swc) can be attained from the NeuroMorpho repository through http://neuromorpho.org/

+NOTE: shape_shifter has only been tested on swc morphologies with 3 point somata and .p files with one point somata

 **shape_shifter usage**

  Input: